Women & Wealth: A Discussion With 1919 Investment Counsel’s Harry O’Mealia & Jennifer Evans

 1919 Investment Counsel team.
 Photo by Rob Rich/SocietyAllure.com

 The film “Lilly” held its world premiere at Guild Hall in East Hampton at the Hamptons International Film Festival on October 10.
-Rachel Feldman’s directorial debut film stars Golden Globe Award and Emmy Award-winning actress Patricia Clarkson as Lilly Ledbetter.
+Veteran television director Rachel Feldman’s directorial debut film stars Golden Globe Award and Emmy Award-winning actress Patricia Clarkson as Lilly Ledbetter.
 Ledbetter took her fight for equal pay all the way to the United States Supreme Court and then to the United States Congress.
 Her work resulted in the Lilly Ledbetter Fair Pay Act of 2009, the first piece of legislation signed into law by President Barack Obama.

 1919 Investment Counsel joined as a partner for the “Lilly” premiere.
 We spoke with CEO Harry O’Mealia and Principal & Senior Client Advisor Jennifer Evans about their commitment to advancing women’s wealth management and supporting female-driven stories.
 Their goal in partnering with the “Lilly” world premiere event was to champion storytelling and the distinct financial needs of women across all life stages.